The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 Non-VA Buyers can assume VA loans, but only with stipulations; I will have a post shortly.

-In the meantime, reach out for a phone consultation for the specifics of VA assumptions (“Vets Helping Vets”) until I post with VA specifics.
+In the meantime, contact me for a phone consultation regarding the specifics of VA assumptions (“Vets Helping Vets”) until I post with VA specifics.

 “Listers Last”